brandur/sorg/content/drafts/mongodb.md

 possibly can_.
 The chances are that you'll never even get to that point, and if you do, you may still have to deal with some of the same problems that are listed here, but at least you'll have a stable core.
-If you actually are Google, then sure, just use Bigtable or whatever.
+If you actually are Google, then sure, just use Bigtable or Cassandra.
+You can afford it.

 [1] [Hacker News commentary][meteor-hn] for Meteor's article.